-National Cycle's president, Barry Willey, chose Lexan polycarbonate for its superior strength – 20X more impact resistant than acrylic, the standard material at that time for motorcycle windshields.
+National Cycle's president, Barry Willey, chose hardcoated polycarbonate for its superior strength – 20X more impact resistant than acrylic, the standard material at that time for motorcycle windshields.
 An avid motorcycle enthusiast himself, Barry immediately realized the benefits of polycarbonate for motorcycle riders.

 The rest, as they say, is history.

 But however impact-resistant polycarbonate is, its naturally soft surface must be hardcoated (polymerically glazed) to have sufficient abrasion resistance for use as a motorcycle windshield.
 GE's original FMR hardcoated polycarbonate had 3X the abrasion resistance of acrylic material, and it became the motorcycle industry standard until National Cycle made a "quantum" leap in hardcoating technology.
 Their exclusive Quantum® hardcoating, developed in 2004, offered scratch resistance 10X greater than FMR and 30X greater than acrylic.
 Quantum is the new state-of-the-art for windshield hardcoating.

 Hardcoated polycarbonate is now the accepted norm for both OEM and aftermarket motorcycle windshields.
 Why?
 Consider that ALL motorcycle helmet faceshields must be made from polycarbonate to be DOT approved.
 Consider also that all military and commercial aircraft windshields and canopies are made from polycarbonate.

 The reason is that acrylic (and even High Impact Acrylic or "aircraft plastic") will shatter under moderate impact, often resulting in injury to the rider.